Saatva HD Mattress Review

 Back Sleepers

-Back sleepers who are heavier or who like a firmer feel do well on the Saatva HD because it evenly distributes body weight, provides just a touch of cushioning, and keeps the hips from dipping too far.
+Heavyweight back sleepers or light to average-weight back sleepers who like a firmer feel do well on the Saatva HD because it evenly distributes body weight, provides just a touch of cushioning, and keeps the hips from dipping too far.

 Side Sleepers